 The notion of value is deeply personal.
 No two people value the same thing in the same way.
 That's why we do not spend a lot of time trying to define value for you.
 Instead, we spend a lot of time defining—and achieving it—for ourselves.
 What do we offer that's distinctive?
 What do we do measurably better than other colleges and universities?
 Why should a bright young scholar choose Florida Tech over other options?

 From "Amazing Outcomes" to "Stellar Faculty," here's a list of what we think makes Florida Tech a university of distinction and value.
-If these factors resonate with you, then there's a good chance you will love living and learning at Florida Tech.
+If the notion of pursuing greatness no matter the odds resonates with you, then there's a good chance you will love living and learning at Florida Tech.

 So many of our students have job offers in hand before they graduate, you would think we'd be used to it by now.
 The truth is, we're always impressed by the early success stories shared with us by even our newest alumni.
 In addition to advancing their education here, Florida Tech graduates of the last decade have gone onto attain graduate degrees at Clemson, Dartmouth, Harvard, Johns Hopkins, UCLA and Yale.
 They have secured careers at Amazon, Apple, Boeing, Deloitte, GE, Harris Corporation, Lockheed Martin, Morgan Stanley, NASA, Northrop Grumman, Rockwell Collins, Siemens, SpaceX, and countless government agencies and non-government organizations.
 Nothing reflects the value of a Florida Tech education more than the personal and professional successes of our students.